antadde/covsel/README.md

-The *data_covsel* dataset attached to the *covsel* package contains a `list` of three objects: (i) `data_covsel$pa` a numeric vector of presences ‘1’ and absences ‘0’, (ii) `data_covsel$env_vars` a data frame containing covariate data, and (iii) `data_covsel$catvar` a two columns look-up data frame `data_covsel$catvar$variable` and `data_covsel$catvar$category`, the variable-level names and category-level names of each covariate, respectively.
+The *data_covsel* dataset attached to the *covsel* package contains a `list` of three objects: (i) `data_covsel$pa` a numeric vector of presences ‘1’ and absences ‘0’, (ii) `data_covsel$env_vars` a data frame containing covariate data extracted at `pa` locations, and (iii) `data_covsel$catvar` a two columns look-up data frame `data_covsel$catvar$variable` and `data_covsel$catvar$category`, the variable-level names and category-level names of each covariate, respectively.
 Information on variable- and category-level covariate names will be useful for applying the collinearity filtering algorithm in a stratified way (e.g.: variable level first, then category level, then all remainders).

 ``` r
 table(data_covsel$pa) # 3,609 presences and 10,000 background absences